 The Finale and Epilogue

 In the final act of Sayonara Wild Hearts we see the Fool as she appeared at the start of the game in her real world clothes, replaying shortened versions of each prior boss fight.
 Except, instead of fighting the bosses previously encountered, she battles a copy of herself in the shoes of each of those adversaries.
 Rather than punching them to pieces to defeat them, the Fool instead kisses each one on the cheek and draws their energy into her body before moving on.

-In this way we can see that the Fool has reached emotional maturity and is willing to accept all aspects of herself, including the ones that have caused her struggle and strife.
+By defeating her inner shadow self in this manner, we can see that the Fool has reached emotional maturity and is willing to accept all aspects of herself, including the ones that have caused her struggle and strife.
 Upon final defeat, her clone morphs into the massive form of a glittering dragon and carries her home through colorful, near blinding skies.
 After the she kisses and absorbs the dragon too, we hear the narrator once again as the Fool falls back through cosmic space toward home.